 Emojis are small images twelve pixels square that were built into Japanese cell phones at a fairly early date in their existence.
 These are now used worldwide and are enabled on many smartphones.

 Use of emojis tends to vary across cultures to an amusing extent.
 According to research, emoticon use seems to support many national stereotypes.

 Apparently the romantic French are more likely to use heart emojis than any other nation.
-God fearing Brazilians send a lot of religious themed icons, Australian nationals send high levels of alcohol-themed emojis in their communications and passionate Spaniards either send party-related icons or crying faces.
+God-fearing Brazilians send a lot of religious themed icons, carnivorous Americans send the most meat-related emojis, Australian nationals send high levels of alcohol-themed emojis in their communications, and passionate Spaniards either send party-related icons or crying faces.

 What’s enlightening is that emoticon use tends generally to be positive across most cultures – almost half of emoticons sent apparently are positive faces or themes, such as clapping hands.

-Although it’s easy to dismiss emoticons and emojis as vacuous artefacts, humans show a common desire for non-verbal information in support of their communication efforts.
+Although it’s easy to dismiss emoticons and emojis as vacuous artifacts, humans show a common desire for non-verbal information in support of their written communication efforts.

 It’s also much more common for written communication to occur between people from very different cultural backgrounds.
 It’s possible that the much-maligned emoticon may be essential to helping the writer convey to their audience the impression that they intended.

 Try them yourself